GET EARLY ACCESS for our Black Friday Sale Sign up now

 HX9992/12

-Sonicare 9900 Prestige with SenseIQ technology is our most advanced power toothbrush.
-It enhances our proven sonic technology with intelligence, sensing and adapting for holistic care, so you always get it right.
-See all benefits
+Philips Sonicare DiamondClean Prestige 9900 with SenseIQ technology is our most advanced power toothbrush.
+It enhances our proven sonic technology with intelligence, sensing and adapting for holistic care so you always get it right.

 Conclusion